spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 other classes that are relevant to the selected class.

 Enter the names of the entities under **entity name**.
 The column **alternative** is optional.
-It defaults to the first alternative in the **Alternative** -dock widget (normally *Base* will automatically set the entity active in the selected alternative.
+It defaults to the first alternative in the **Alternative** dock widget (normally *Base* will automatically set the entity active in the selected alternative.
 The cell under **entity group** is also optional.
 By filling it, the entity will be automatically added to the group that is specified in the cell.
 If the entity group doesn't exist, it will also be created.
 Finally, select the databases where you want to add the entities under **databases**.
 When you're ready, press **Ok**.
 Rows can